DebraChen/SNOW-APP-Develop-Process/TheStories, interviews and news/Story two/README.md

+In this chapter, the story describing the ways that the power controlls the personal freedom.

-In this chapter, I used TalktoTransformer (InferKit Demo) to write a story with me.
+I used TalktoTransformer (InferKit Demo) to write a story with me.
 I gave a beginning sentence: "Central control room developed a device
 that could determine the loyalty of their robots and later on just as the influence of this new system was being revealed,
 a new case came in."